Are there existing daylight design standards?

 When does EN 17037 come into force?

-In the short term, this variation at the national level could mean confusion for anybody working on projects in different countries.
+In the short term, variations in adoption at the national level could mean confusion for anybody working on projects in different countries.
 They could find themselves applying the standard on one project, but not on another.
 In the long term, of course, the benefit will be that the requirements can be consistently applied.

 Even where designers and specifiers are only working in the UK market, it will still take time to get fully up to speed with the requirements of the new standard.
 VELUX Commercial have spent time understanding the calculation methods detailed in EN 17037 in relation to rooflights, and are on hand to provide technical support and answer any questions about how our products can improve daylighting in your commercial project.